 Error code

-Samsung washing machine OC means the washer thinks the water level is too high or the drum is overfilling.
-Check whether water keeps entering, whether the drum looks too full, and whether the drain hose is positioned correctly; stop if OC or 0C returns.
+Samsung washing machine OC usually means the washer thinks the water level is too high or the drum is overfilling.
+Some models show this as 0C, so check whether water keeps entering, whether the drum looks too full, and whether the drain hose is positioned correctly; stop using the machine if OC or 0C returns.

 Quick answer